MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 Microsoft Copilot for Microsoft 365 is your personal assistant for work.
 It helps with various general **tasks**, such as writing, summarizing, researching, and more.
 Copilot has different **skills** that correspond to these different types of tasks.
 For example, Copilot can summarize action items from a meeting, suggest edits to a file, or track down resources and experts on a given topic within your organization.
 Each skill has its own parameters and outputs that are tailored to the specific task.

 Like any copilot, Copilot for Microsoft 365 is trained with data at a point in time.
-To retrieve and process new and real-time information, especially data that's specific to your organization and workflows, Copilot requires *plugins*. **Plugins** extend Copilot for Microsoft 365's skills and utility for end users, enabling it to choose the right skill from thousands.
+To retrieve and process new and real-time information, especially data that's specific to your organization and workflows, Copilot requires *plugins*. **Plugins** extend Copilot for Microsoft 365's skills and utility for end users, enabling it to choose the right skill for a given task or request.

 But how does Copilot know which skill to use when you ask for help?
 How does it interpret your request and match it to the best skill available?
 That's the job of the Copilot for Microsoft 365 **orchestrator**.